HaylzRandom/mini-js-projects/projects/random-image-feed/README.md

-# 3D Background Boxes
+# Random Image Feed

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will display a random selection of images from Unsplash API

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that will on load choose different images from Unsplash and display them

 ## Tech Stack

-**Client:** HTML5, CSS3, JavaScript
+**Client:** HTML5, CSS3, JavaScript, [Unsplash API](https://unsplash.com)

 ## Authors